 Would you like to browse revisions and restore earlier versions of your forms?
 With form revisions, you can easily switch between different versions of your forms, view when they were updated, and see which users made changes.

-In this tutorial, we’ll show you how to use form revisions in WPForms.
+This tutorial will show you how to use form revisions in WPForms.

 Before getting started, you’ll first need to make sure WPForms is installed and activated on your WordPress site and that you’ve verified your license.
 Then you can create a new form or edit an existing one to access the form builder.